vlang/v/README.md

 ### Symlinking

 NB: it is *highly recommended*, that you put V on your PATH.
-That saves you the effort to type in the full path to your v executable everytime.
+That saves you the effort to type in the full path to your v executable every time.
 V provides a convenience `v symlink` command to do that more easily.

 On Unix systems, it creates a `/usr/local/bin/v` symlink to your